Grant's Farm: Description and history

 Also on the farm is the Busch family mansion known as the "Big House", and a house in which Ulysses S. Grant resided between the Mexican and Civil Wars called White Haven.
 This had been his wife, Julia Grant's, family home.
 Colonel Frederick Dent, Julia's father, gave 80 acres of the farm to the couple as a wedding present on what today is Rock Hill Road.
 Grant built his cabin on this land.
-Colonel Dent was a farmer in St. Louis County.
+Colonel Dent was a plantation owner in St. Louis County.
 He owned 925 acres along Gravois Creek, 10 miles southwest of the city, and owned slaves to farm the land.
 Five miles from the Dent farm was Jefferson Barracks, where Ulysses S. Grant was assigned in 1843, after attending West Point and rooming with Julia Dent's brother.
 Grant's cabin was featured at the 1904 World's Fair.
 White Haven, next door to Grant's Farm, the Busch family estate, is now a national historic site: the Ulysses S. Grant National Historic Site.